antmicro/kenning/docs/source/cmd-usage.rst

         --delegates-list libedgetpu.so.1 \
         --verbosity INFO

-This run was tested on Google Coral Devboard device.
+.. note:: This run was tested on Google Coral Devboard device.

 The ``kenning.scenarios.inference_tester`` can be also executed locally - in this case the ``--protocol-cls`` argument can be skipped.
 The example call is as follows::